 Strength Training for Women by Personal Trainer, Ben Singh

-By working out with weights, you could begin to lose fat and also gain strength if this is coupled with a balanced and nutritious diet.
+By doing a weights workout, you could begin to lose fat and also gain strength if this is coupled with a balanced and nutritious diet.

 Here are some more reasons you should love lifting weights:

 - Improves bone density.